List of parties to the Ottawa Treaty

 This is a list of states that have signed and ratified or acceded to the Ottawa Treaty (also known as the Mine Ban Treaty).
 The treaty, which outlaws anti-personnel mines, was opened for signature on December 3, 1997.
 Canada, Ireland, and Mauritius became the first states to ratify the treaty that same day.
 The treaty came into force and closed for signature on March 1, 1999 with the ratification by 40 states.
 Since then, states that did not sign the treaty can now only accede to it.
-Currently, 164 states have ratified or acceded to the treaty, and one state (Marshall Islands) had signed the treaty but not ratified it.
+Currently, 165 states have ratified or acceded to the treaty, the most recent being the Marshall Islands that had signed the treaty but not ratified it until March 13, 2025.
+Although at the same time period, at least four nations have signaled their intention to leave the treaty, but have yet to formally withdraw as of March 2025.

 States parties

-The following 164 states have either signed and ratified or acceded to the treaty.
+The following 165 states have either signed and ratified or acceded to the treaty.

-Signatory states

-The following state has signed but not ratified the treaty.